beremiz/beremiz/README.md

 ### Build CanFestival (optional)

 Only needed for CANopen support.
-Please read CanFestival manual to choose CAN interface other than 'virtual'.
+Please read CanFestival manual to choose CAN interface other than `virtual`.

 ```
 cd ~/Beremiz